carlonicolo/introsde-2015-assignment-1/README.md

 		</copy>
 	</target>
 ```
-* The last important target that i want show here and then explain in the next subparagraph is the targed requested to perform all requested funcionalities for the assignment, the target  **execute.evaluation**
+* In the next subparagraph there is explained the target that we need to perform all requested funcionalities for the assignment, the target  **execute.evaluation**

 ## The target **execute.evaluation**